jacobcantwell/postcall-analytics-with-genesys-and-amazon-bedrock/README.md

 This solution shows a simple implementation for getting insights out of your Genesys Contact Centre call transcripts using generative AI.

-## Introduction to Amazon Bedrock

-[Amazon Bedrock](https://aws.amazon.com/bedrock/) is an AWS managed service used to build and scale generative AI applications with foundation models.

-### Anthropic's Claude on Amazon Bedrock

-[Anthropic's Claude Large Language Model](https://aws.amazon.com/bedrock/claude/) is a state of art model used for sophisticated dialogue, creative content generation, complex reasoning, coding, and detailed instruction.
-It can edit, rewrite, summarize, classify, extract structured data, do Q&A based on the content, and more.

-## AWS Resources Required

-* Create an Amazon S3 bucket for storing the Genesys conversations - a Genesys Trigger Load Call Records lambda function will read from this bucket
-* Create an Amazon S3 bucket for storing output from Amazon Bedrock - a Genesys Load Call Records lambda function will write to this bucket - e.g. genesys-call-record-output - this will later be crawled with AWS Glue and used to show in a dashboard
-* Create an Amazon SQS queue used for coordinating the processing of Genesys call centre records
-* Setup Amazon Bedrock access

 ## Exporting Genesys Call Centre Records to Amazon S3